awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 If this keyring attempted the above behavior, and succeeded, it MUST output the modified [decryption materials](structures.md#decryption-materials).

-If the keyring did not attempt the above behavior, the keyring MUST output the [decryption materials](structures.md#decryption-materials) unmodified.
+If the keyring did not attempt the above behavior, the keyring MUST fail and MUST NOT modify the [decryption materials](structures.md#decryption-materials).

 #### Decrypt Data Key